 Bearer: Brim-DeForest, Brady.

-Coat of arms depicted by me, illuminated with lights and shadows, contoured in Sable, with an ogee external shape and with a leather finish.
+Coat of arms emblazoned by me, illuminated with lights and shadows, contoured in Sable, with an ogee external shape and with a leather finish.

-Blazon keywords: Gules, Argent, Azure, Two, One, Party per chevron, Barry, Wavy, In chief, Dogwood flower, Proper, In base, Cross of Saint Chad and Cross couped.
+Blazon keywords: Gules, Argent, Azure, Two, One, Party per chevron, Barry, Wavy, In chief, Dogwood flower, Proper, In base, Cross of Saint Chad, Cross couped and Motto.

 Style keywords: Outlined in sable, Illuminated, Ogee and Leather.